MislavJaksic/Knowledge-Repository/GitHub/README.md

 `Letters on a grey background`

-* Bullet point to the left
+* Black filled bullet point to the left
-* Another bullet point to the left
+* Another black filled bullet point to the left
-    * Sub bullet point to the left
+    * Empty sub bullet point to the left
-    * Another sub bullet point to the left
+    * Another empty sub bullet point to the left

 > A thin gray strip should apper on the left of this text and the text itself should be gray.
 In addition, the text should appear 4 spaces away from the left margine.